 How does a PI or co-PI provide the SPO/AOR access to a proposal?

-Users without the OAU role can request this role from their organization by following the instructions in the Add a New Role section of the Account Management Guide.
+Users without the OAU role can request this role from their organization by following the instructions in the Add a New Organizational Role section of the Account Management Guide.

 A previous award will not be reflected in the Previous Awards(s) dropdown in Step 4 (Proposal Details) of the proposal setup wizard if any of the following scenarios is valid: